Bug River

 Allied Strategy:

-1. As Russian commander, you need to seek your VP’s.
-You need 5 and there are six enemy Infantry, which you an target initially.
-Then as the battle develops see if any armor or artillery become candiates for attack.
+1. As the Russian Allied commander, you need to seek your VP’s.
+You need 5 and there are six enemy Infantry, which you can target initially.
+Then as the battle develops, see if any armor or artillery become candidates for attack.

 2. Note that the artillery is pressed up against the backwall with no retreat, so you can seek the chance to hit it with a three-dice armor attack.
 Your odds will be 33% per dice roll, vs. 16%.
 Take the chance to hit no-retreat artillery whenever you can.
 A Barrage card early in the game comes in very handy.